Table of Contents

-The face and its facial expressions, also known as microexpressions, are the window to the soul.
-If you know how to read them.
+The face and its expressions, also known as microexpressions, are the window to the soul, if you know how to read them.
 The good news is we can tell a lot about someone by their face.

 The Face of a Leader:

 Look at these faces of CEOs.
 Can you tell which ones have the most profitable companies?

 In this study by Nicholas Rule and Nalini Ambady, researchers asked participants to rate these CEOs based on their picture.
 Their ratings accurately correlated to the level of profit the CEO’s company made.
 Answers: J. David J. O’reilly (Chevron), G. James Mulva (Conoco Phillips), C. H. Lee Scott Jr. (Walmart).

 How to Read Facial Expressions:

 Knowing how to read and interpret microexpressions is an essential part of understanding nonverbal behavior and reading people.
 Here is my brief guide to understanding the microexpression.

 A microexpression is a brief, involuntary facial expression that appears on a person’s face according to the emotions being experienced.
 Unlike regular, pro-longed facial expressions, it is difficult to fake a microexpression.